-Spot (on) in the mine
+The robotic dog Spot in the mine

 Robotic dog Spot continues to break new ground at LKAB and is being modified and developed according to LKAB's specific requirements.
 We have documented part of the development curve, which points straight upwards.